lutzh/innovation-day-2015-02-20/README.md

 **Description**
 Make a searchable product assortment which uses wehkamp's search API.
 We will use react as a rendering engine and as a platform we will be using either flux or reflux.

-Look at the readme on [github](https://github.com/wehkamp/id-react-search) to get the application running.
+Ask permission for the github at Ruben, Age or Jurjan.
+Then you can look at the readme on [github](https://github.com/wehkamp/id-react-search) to get the application running.
 Please make sure it runs before the actual innovation day.

 MVP
 * A working search box with a product list